-To prevent conflicts between a bucket's Cloud IAM policies and object ACLs, Cloud IAM Conditions can only be used on buckets with uniform bucket-level access enabled.
+To prevent conflicts between a bucket's IAM policies and object ACLs, IAM Conditions can only be used on buckets with uniform bucket-level access enabled.
 This means:

-To disable uniform bucket-level access on a bucket, you must first remove all Cloud IAM Conditions from that bucket's policy.
-For information on how to view and remove conditions from a bucket's policy, see Using Cloud IAM Conditions on bucket.
-Note that uniform bucket-level access cannot be disabled if it has been active on a bucket for 90 consecutive days.
+Before you can disable uniform bucket-level access on a bucket, you must first remove all IAM Conditions from that bucket's policy.
+For information on how to view and remove conditions from a bucket's policy, see Using IAM Conditions on bucket.